Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Methods

 \subsection{Material and Device fabrication}

-On MgO (111) substrate, 20 nm Mn$_3$NiCuN thin film was deposited using reactive magnetron sputtering at 375 °C substrate temperature under 2.0 Pa with 4\% N$_2$ + 96\% Ar gas mixtures.
+On MgO (111) substrate, 20 nm Mn$_3$NiCuN thin film was deposited using reactive magnetron sputtering at 375$^\circ$C substrate temperature under 2.0 Pa with 4\% N$_2$ + 96\% Ar gas mixtures.
 After growth, the sample was annealed in-situ at 500$^\circ$C under the same atmosphere as film growth.
 Please refer to \cite{Zhao2019} for further details on thin film deposition.
 A 3 nm Pt layer was deposited in-situ to prevent oxidation.
-Epitaxial Mn$_3$NiCuN growth was confirmed by X-ray diffraction measurements with Cu K$_\alpha$ radiation (See Fig.~S1 `1.1 Sample characterization' in the Supplementary \cite{Supplementary}).
 After the thin film growth, Hall bar devices with current line of width 10 $\mu$m and voltage line of width 3 $\mu$m were patterned using electron beam lithography, and the surrounding area removed using Ar$^+$ ion etching.